-The minimum wage in Saskatchewan increased to $11.81 per hour from $11.45 on October 1, 2021.
+The minimum wage in Saskatchewan increased to $13 per hour on October 1, 2022.
+The previous Saskatchewan minimum wage was $11.81 per hour.
 Changes to the Saskatchewan minimum wage are announced in June every year and come into force on October 1.

 The province uses an indexation formula that takes into consideration the Consumer Price Index and average hourly wage.